lmc-eu/spirit-design-system/docs/decisions/008-themes.md

 3. **Manual composition**: In a larger inverted composition, all components need to be switched to the inverted variant manually.
 4. **Dark mode (un)readiness**: The concept of the inverted tokens and component variants is not flexible enough to support a dark mode.
-The name "inverted" is too specific and does not work for a dark mode where the inversion cannot be really applied.
+The name "inverted" is too specific and does not work for a dark mode where, from the design point of view, the inversion cannot be really applied.

 ## Decision